 But the debate could end here in Canada.
 It seems some high-tech tools and big data analytics have at least influenced, if not decided for us, the outcome of significant elections and political referenda.
 Some of those tools were developed and are applied by a B.C.-based company called AggregateIQ.
 It’s one of a growing legion of international corporate practitioners in the maturing field of behavioural microtargeting.
 Their tools include the data we ourselves provide for them.

 Let’s step back a minute: while much of what’s found in the digital toolkits of today’s marketing gurus and opinion trackers is new, designed to capitalize on the emergence of social media and mobile connectivity, key elements are much older: from the 1980s, for example, comes the understanding that people’s psychological traits are more useful than broader societal trends to explain, predict and shape consumer behaviour.

-A research team from Stanford and UC Berkeley took the idea that psychological profiles are more powerful than demographics alone to new heights.
+A research team from Stanford and UC Berkeley took the idea that psychological profiles, or psychographics, are more powerful than demographics alone to new heights.
 People’s values and lifestyle (VALS) were quantified and categorized, and the concept was welcomed by leading marketers as “one of the ten top market research breakthroughs of the 1980s.”

 Well, that breakthrough has been digitally updated for the age of big data analytics.
 It takes full advantage of the digital trail we leave behind us whenever and wherever we’re connected to the Internet, sharing content and posting messages, leading to data-driven concepts such as online engagement and intervention, and psychometric-based audience persuasion.